Translate (

 In an emergency

-- If you are in danger call 000
+- If you are in immediate danger call 000

 How to keep children safe

-- Seek advice on how to talk to your child about domestic violence and how to include them into your safety plan
+- Seek advice on how to talk to your children (depending on age) about family violence and how to include them in your safety plan.

-- Tell your children which neighbour, friend or relative they could run to for safety or contact in an emergency
+- Tell your children which neighbour, friend or relative they can run to for safety or contact in an emergency.

 Make a plan to leave

-- Keep your bank account details private or open a new account so your abuser does not have access to your finances
+- Keep your bank account details private from your abuser or open a new account.

-- Use a public computer (e.g. library or community centre) or a friend’s computer that your abuser can’t access
+- Use a public computer (e.g. local Library) or a friend’s computer, not one at home.

-- Keep a bag packed so you can easily take it with you.
-Hide it where you can get to it easily, or leave it with a trusted friend.
+- Keep a bag packed so you can easily take it.
+Hide it or leave it with a trusted friend.

 - Tell friends and neighbours that your abuser no longer lives with you.
 Ask them to call the police if they see your abuser near your home or children.

-- Advise work about your situation and ask them to screen your calls and block your emails.
-Give a copy of the Intervention Order and a picture of the abuser to your workplace.
+- Advise work about the situation and ask them to screen your calls and block any emails from outside the organisation.
+Give them a copy of the FVIO and a photo of the abuser for security.

 Keep your details private

-- Get a P.O.
-Box for important mail or keep your home address private
+- Get a Post Office Box for important mail or keep your home address completely private.

-- Change your email address.
-Avoid using any personal details as the account name.
+- Change your email address, avoid using personal details as the account name.